crate/crate-clients-tools/docs/integrate/etl.md

 (etl)=
 # ETL with CrateDB

-Use ETL applications and frameworks for transferring data in and out of CrateDB.
+Use ETL / data pipeline applications and frameworks for transferring data in and out of CrateDB.

 (apache-airflow)=